nervosys/AutonomySim/docs/texture_swapping.md

 ## How to Make An Actor Retexturable

-To be made texture-swappable, an actor must derive from the parent class TextureShuffleActor.
+To be made texture-swappable, an actor must derive from the parent class `TextureShuffleActor`.
 The parent class can be set via the settings tab in the actor's blueprint.

 ![Parent Class](images/tex_shuffle_actor.png)

-After setting the parent class to TextureShuffActor, the object gains the member DynamicMaterial.
-DynamicMaterial needs to be set--on all actor instances in the scene--to TextureSwappableMaterial.
+After setting the parent class to TextureShuffActor, the object gains the member `DynamicMaterial`. `DynamicMaterial` needs to be set--on all actor instances in the scene--to `TextureSwappableMaterial`.

+!!! warning
-Warning: Statically setting the Dynamic Material in the blueprint class may cause rendering errors.
+    Statically setting the Dynamic Material in the blueprint class may cause rendering errors.
 It seems to work better to set it on all the actor instances in the scene, using the details panel.

 ![TextureSwappableMaterial](images/tex_swap_material.png)

 ## How to Define the Set(s) of Textures to Choose From

-Typically, certain subsets of actors will share a set of texture options with each other. (e.g. walls that are part of the same building)
+Typically, certain subsets of actors will share a set of texture options with each other (e.g., walls that are part of the same building).
 It's easy to set up these groupings by using Unreal Engine's group editing functionality.
 Select all the instances that should have the same texture selection, and add the textures to all of them simultaneously via the Details panel.
 Use the same technique to add descriptive tags to groups of actors, which will be used to address them in the API.

 ![Group Editing](images/tex_swap_group_editing.png)